michaellunzer/evolution-astro-blog/src/content/posts/workout-week5-wednesday.md

   Dumbbell Alternating Curl with Twist (drop set): 6 reps each; lower the weight for 8 reps each and then lower the weight again for 10 reps each.

   Rest 1 minute and then repeat circuit.
 Do this 4 times.
 Push yourself to stay at the same weight, or slightly increase the weight on each set.

+- Circuit 3: This couplet set is performed with little or no rest between each set until both exercises are completed.

+  Rope Front Raise: 12 reps.

+  Rope Hammer Curl: 12 reps; weight will be moderate, so that you can get all of the reps with good form.

+Rest 1 minute and then repeat circuit.

+Do this 4 times.
+Push yourself to stay at the same weight, or slightly increase the weight on each set.

+- Circuit 4: This couplet set is performed with little or no rest between each set until both exercises are completed.

+  Dumbbell Lateral Raise: 12 reps.

+  Triple Dumbbell Curl: 12 reps each; weight will be light, so that you can get all of the reps with good form.

+Rest 1 minute and then repeat circuit.

+Do this 4 times.
+Push yourself to stay at the same weight, or slightly increase the weight on each set.